My Datsun

 With the undercoating off I'm doing some quick sanding and stripping.

 The final cleaning was a wipe down with Metal Cleaner.
-Por-15 makes a great cleaner that seems to melt grease and grime away.
+POR-15 makes a great cleaner that seems to melt grease and grime away.

 Although I believe my wheel tire combo will be fine, I went ahead and sealed the lip of the fender and then rolled it flat while I had easy access.